MatiasCarabella/self-driving-ai/README.md

 - Window and display settings

 ## Log Files
-The training results are logged within the `logs` folder:
+The training results are logged within the `logs/q_learning/` folder:
-- `v2.txt`: Records the final score for each episode
+- `circuit1_v1.txt` / `circuit2_v1.txt`: Records the final score for each episode
+- `circuit1_v1_metrics.json` / `circuit2_v1_metrics.json`: Detailed metrics including:
+  - Episode number
-- `v2_metrics.json`: Detailed metrics including score, exploration rate, collision status, and distance traveled
+  - Score and distance traveled
+  - Exploration rate (epsilon)
+  - Collision status
+  - Finish line reached

 These logs can be used for performance analysis and progress visualization.
+Each circuit maintains separate logs.

 ## Visualizing Progress
 Visualize your agent's training progress: